ahmed-faroukk/Android-RoadMap/README.md

 <h2 tabindex="-1" dir="auto"><a id="user-content-green_book-why-should-you-learn-android-development" class="anchor" aria-hidden="true" href="#green_book-why-should-you-learn-android-development"><svg class="octicon octicon-link" viewBox="0 0 16 16" version="1.1" width="16" height="16" aria-hidden="true"><path d="m7.775 3.275 1.25-1.25a3.5 3.5 0 1 1 4.95 4.95l-2.5 2.5a3.5 3.5 0 0 1-4.95 0 .751.751 0 0 1 .018-1.042.751.751 0 0 1 1.042-.018 1.998 1.998 0 0 0 2.83 0l2.5-2.5a2.002 2.002 0 0 0-2.83-2.83l-1.25 1.25a.751.751 0 0 1-1.042-.018.751.751 0 0 1-.018-1.042Zm-4.69 9.64a1.998 1.998 0 0 0 2.83 0l1.25-1.25a.751.751 0 0 1 1.042.018.751.751 0 0 1 .018 1.042l-1.25 1.25a3.5 3.5 0 1 1-4.95-4.95l2.5-2.5a3.5 3.5 0 0 1 4.95 0 .751.751 0 0 1-.018 1.042.751.751 0 0 1-1.042.018 1.998 1.998 0 0 0-2.83 0l-2.5 2.5a1.998 1.998 0 0 0 0 2.83Z"></path></svg></a>📗 Why should you learn Android development?</h2>
 </a>
-With over 3 billion Android devices all over the world including:
-( 📱 Smartphones,
-📺 TVs,
-⌚ Smartwatches,
-🚗 Cars and more)
-in the hands of 2.5 billion users, it has become essential for companies to develop Android apps for their services.</p>
+With a global presence on over 3 billion Android devices, spanning smartphones 📱, TVs 📺, smartwatches ⌚, cars 🚗, and more, Android app development is indispensable for businesses looking to reach 3.6 billion users worldwide.</p>

  #  Levels is.....